movementkitchen/website/src/pages/about/index.md

 > Not just exercise, but everything we do is an input.

 You can create an environment that requires you to move more frequently and move more parts of you as you go about your everyday life.
-Even making little tweaks can make a big difference over time.
-Each tiny change creates a thousand ripples.
+Even making tiny changes can make a big difference over time.
+Each little change creates a thousand ripples.